holidaynate/MaxClaim-Replit/replit.md

 # Max-Claim - Insurance Claim Fair Market Value Tool

 ## Overview
-Max-Claim is a free consumer advocacy web application that helps homeowners and property owners receive fair compensation for underpaid insurance claims.
-It compares insurance settlement offers against real-time fair market values (FMV) to highlight potential additional compensation.
-The application focuses on user privacy by only collecting ZIP codes for regional pricing analysis and does not store personally identifiable information.
-Its core purpose is to empower consumers to negotiate effectively with insurance companies and bridge the gap between low-ball offers and actual market values.
+Max-Claim is a free consumer advocacy web application designed to help homeowners and property owners achieve fair compensation for underpaid insurance claims.
+It compares insurance settlement offers against real-time fair market values (FMV) to identify potential additional compensation.
+The application prioritizes user privacy by collecting only ZIP codes for regional pricing analysis and does not store personally identifiable information.
+Its core mission is to empower consumers to negotiate effectively with insurance companies.

 ## User Preferences
 Preferred communication style: Simple, everyday language suitable for non-technical users.